mreq/mreq.eu/source/articles/2014-02-01-fast-clementine-music-selection-via-dmenu.html.md

 tags: ubuntu, clementine, bash
 ---

-If you prefer keyboard over mouse like I do, you'll probably want a keyboard way of selecting music to be played./////
+If you prefer keyboard over mouse like I do, you'll probably want a keyboard way of selecting music to be played.

 We can use `dmenu` to go through our Music collection and make a auto-complete suggestion list to select Music from.